KiddKailash/LearnABLE/frontend/README.md

 ## Deployment

-The frontend is configured for deployment on Netlify.
+The frontend is configured for deployment on Vercel.
 The production build is automatically deployed when changes are pushed to the main branch.

 ## Troubleshooting